Jeffrey Lasky, Minor Adviser

 (585) 475-2284, Jeffrey.Lasky@rit.edu

-Informatics is the study of the collection, storage, analysis, and presentation of digital information.
-The minor in applied informatics is for students outside the information technology major who wish to apply the tools of informatics to manage, process, and analyze data associated with their field of study or found in another domain.
-Upon completion of the minor, students will be able to analyze, integrate, and present information in ways that are meaningful to specific audiences.
-The skills developed in this minor include programming, statistical and other forms of data analysis, management and use of different types of data collections such as databases and XML files, and the application of mash-up tools to combine and present data in novel ways.
+Informatics studies the collection, storage, analysis, and presentation of digital information.
+Students will analyze, integrate, and present information in ways that are meaningful to specific audiences.
+Skills developed in this minor include programming, statistical and other forms of data analysis, management and use of different types of data collections such as databases and XML files, and the application of mash-up tools to combine and present data in novel ways.
+The minor is for students outside the information technology major who wish to apply the tools of informatics to manage, process, and analyze data associated with their field of study or found in another domain.

 Click to view minor requirements in the Quarter Calendar